audiopump/x32-proxy/README.md

 x32-proxy --udp 203.0.113.10 --target 192.0.2.20
 ```

-Once running, VPN users should be able to access the mixer using their normal X32/M32 OSC clients (such as X32-Edit) on `203.0.113.10`.
+Once running, VPN users should be able to access the mixer using their normal X32/M32 OSC clients (such as X32 Edit) on `203.0.113.10`.

 ## Options

 ### `--target <address[:port]>` (required)

 Specifies the address of the mixer to connect to.
 Port defaults to `10023`, which is used for the X32/M32 series mixers.
-If you are using the X-Air/MR series mixers, you should specify port `10024`.
+If you are using the XR/MR series mixers, you should specify port `10024`.

 ### `--udp [bind address[:port]]`